-Left is a really nice example of an (almost no makeup) look with use of natural light and subtle retouching techniques.
+The image on the left is a really nice example of an (almost no makeup) look with use of natural light and a tiny bit of airbrushing.
 The skin looks alive and warm but the natural textures and freckles in the skin have been retained.
 Sublime!!

-By now let’s assume you’ve booked your shoot and have everything in place.
-Let’s run over some obvious things to keep in mind before arriving on the day:
+By now let’s assume you’ve booked your shoot and have everything in organised a few last minute tips are below.

-Try to avoid drinking excessive alcohol the night before the shoot.
-Opt for a night in and plenty of water to keep the mind and the eyes clear.
+- Try to avoid drinking to much alcohol the night before the shoot.
+Opt for a night in and drink plenty of water to keep your eyes nice and clear.

 There is so much to talk about and share on this topic.
-This is just the start of putting down thoughts from 15 years of shooting actors.
+This is just a little brain dump of thoughts and ideas from my 20 odd years of photographing actors.